Our Favorite Places for an Italian Aperitivo

 They boast a yummy wine list, and as my girlfriend told me - it is hard to go wrong with whatever you are drinking.
 The prices range from 4 Euro (Lemon Soda) to 6 or 8 Euro for a glass of wine.
 The buffet which is served up from 6 - 8 is a mix of hot and cold dishes, including several vegetarian possibilities.

-Open from 10 am to 3 pm, you are sure to find a good reason to visit this place, if not for an aperitivo then for a second breakfast - Florentine style...obviously.
+Open from 10am to 3pm, you are sure to find a good reason to visit this place, if not for an aperitivo then some people watching - Florentine style...obviously.

 Location: Piazza Sant'Ambrogio 7

-I have been going to this cafe since I started living in Florence - as you sit and watch the number of people stop and go, you might just begin to wonder “who hasn’t?”?
-It is a classic since 1981 and has captured the heart of the foreign and local public.
+I have been going to this cafe since I started living in Florence - as you sit and watch the number of people stop and go, you might just begin to wonder “who hasn't been to Rifrullo?"
+It has been a classic since 1981 and has captured the heart of the foreign and local public.
 The atmosphere has changed over the years, once considered on the margins of the city, it is now in the middle of the “via vai” to enjoy the fantastic view from Piazzale Michelangelo above.
 It has outside seating and a cosy indoor area - so winter, spring, summer or fall, it's all good.
 The happy hour starts around 7pm and goes until 10 pm.